ctanis/RAMP-Server/README.md

 * `./gradlew run` — Builds and runs the RAMP application.
 * `./gradlew build` — Builds the RAMP application.
-* `./gradlew clean` — Deletes all pre-compiled files.
-This can be useful for solving some problems.
-The next time you build RAMP it will build all files from scratch.
+* `./gradlew clean` — Deletes all compiled files.
+This can be useful if you think one of the intermediate files is corrupt.
+The next time you build RAMP it will build all files from scratch instead of ignoring unchanged files.

 ## License